Nielsen equivalence in a class of random groups

 Let now $s\in \Omega$.
 We consider the collection of subpaths that make up the complement of the union of all subpath of $s$ that are of type $\gamma$; we call these subpaths \emph{$\gamma$-complementary}.
 Then there exists a generic subset $\Omega'\subseteq \Omega$ such that for any $s\in\Omega'$ the collection of $\gamma$-complementary subsets is non-empty.
 For each $s\in\Omega'$ we obtain a probability distribution $f_s$ on $\mathbb N_{\ge 1}$ where $f_s(j)$ is the number of $\gamma$-complementary subpaths of length $j$ in $s$ divided by the total number of $\gamma$-complementary subpaths $n_s$, i.e. $f_s$ is the relative frequency of $\gamma$-complementary subpaths of length $j$ in $s$.
 Then we have as the sum on the left is just the number of edges of $s$ that lie in the $\gamma$-complementary subpaths of $s$.

 {\bf Claim:} There exists some generic subset $S\subseteq \Omega'\subseteq \Omega$ such that for every $s\in S$ we have

-To verify the claim note first that it can be shown using the law of large numbers, that there exists $\beta\in [0,1)$ and for any $\epsilon>0$ there exists a generic set $S_\epsilon$ such that the following hold:
+To verify the claim note first that it can be shown using the law of large numbers, that there exists $\beta\in [0,1)$ such that for any $\epsilon>0$ there exists a generic set $S_\epsilon$ such that the following hold: